ShadayaS/ShadayaSmallDataAnalyticsPortfolio/README.md

 The push for digitization and automation of reports is becoming the standard and employers are now looking for candidates with exposure to business intelligence and statistical packages such as Python and Microsoft Power BI.
 As such, to improve my analytical skills via machine learning, I recently pursued a post graduate certificate in Data Analytics at Durham College.

-This page will demonstrate my experience with data tools such as Microsoft Power BI, Tableau, MySQL, Python and more.
+This page will give a summary, including brief examples, of my experience with data tools such as Microsoft Power BI, Tableau, MySQL and Python Programming Language.

 ---